When Paths Collide

 It always amused Shamone how easy it was to hoodwink the younger maids.
 Smiling, she hurried back into her room.
 Taking a few pillows, Shamone stuffed them down her bed to make the maid think she was sleeping.
 Changing into clothes more suited to traipsing down dirt tracks, she peered into the corridor outside.
 When the coast was clear, Shamone ran down to the south-west tower.

 Opening the tower door, Shamone entered the large stairwell.
 Shamone’s quarters were on the second floor of the castle but the stairs spiralled up to a third floor where the servants lived and down to the ground floor.
-Shamone could access her secret passageway from behind a tapestry at the bottom of the stairwell or from behind another tapestry on the second level.
+Shamone could access her secret passage from behind a tapestry at the bottom of the stairwell or from behind another tapestry on the second level.
 Pressing a stone, Shamone slipped behind the tapestry and into the secret passage.
-Sealing it, she crept down the secret staircase until she reached the ground floor.
+Sealing it, she crept down the staircase until she reached the ground floor.
 Activating another lever, she exited the tower behind a large prickly shrub.
 After closing the entrance, Shamone hurried across the gardens to the castles tall perimeter walls.
 Again, from behind a tall shrub, Shamone gained access through the wall and out into the forest on the other side.

 Now free, Shamone headed left around the perimeter walls.
 Reaching the roadside, she peered out of the forest.
 To her left the road headed down past the castle gates.
 Straight ahead it led to Ilengor and Mageena’s cottage.
 Racing ahead, Shamone smiled, it always amused her when she outsmarted Sabian.
 Still, she would have to be quick, if he noticed she was missing from the castle he would come looking for her.
-If he found her, he would use it against her, he always did
+If he found her, he would use it against her, he always did.

 Now Available in Amazon’s Kindle Store & in Paperback